ZJUHSY/cs284a_hw3-2_webpage/README.md

 :---: | :---: | :---: | :---:
 ![](/pic/2-1-0005.png) | ![](/pic/2-1-005.png) | ![](/pic/2-1-025.png) | ![](/pic/2-1-05.png)

 From the above figures, we can see that with the increasing of α, the specular gloss of the Dragon surface decreases and the roughness increases.
-When α is 0.005, the Dragon surface is completely specular, and when α is 0.5, the Dragon surface becomes frosted, we can't see any reflected image from the surface of the dragon at this time.
+When α is 0.005, the Dragon surface is completely specular and there is a lot of reflected information on the surface, and when α is 0.5, the Dragon surface becomes frosted, we can't see any reflected image from the surface of the dragon at this time.

 ### Show two images of scene CBbunny_microfacet_cu.dae rendered using cosine hemisphere sampling (default) and your importance sampling.
 The sampling rate should be fixed at 64 samples per pixel and 1 samples per light.
 The number of bounces should be at least 5.
 Briefly discuss their difference.